ljonesdesign/INLS161-2021-spring/docs/04-html.md

 ## Viewing Code

 Right-click on web page and choose view source to see your code.
 Be careful not to right-click on an image.
 If you do, you will see the image property data, and not the code.

-Put all of your files in one "Root" folder
+Put all of your files in one "Root" folder.

 Images, PDFs pages all must be in the root folder.
 Copy all of you images into the root folder.
 Avoid linking to images on the web not in your folder.
 That is called “hotlinking” and makes your page dependent on that server.
 If you don't have permission to "hotlink" then you are effectively [stealing bandwidth](https://www.keycdn.com/support/what-is-hotlinking).
 It is okay to link to an image that directs you to that page.